orc721/punks24px/README.md

-# Punks 12px, The Ethscribe Edition, Vol. 2 -  Self inscribing, First is first
+# Punks 12px, The Ethscribe Editions, Vol. 2 - Alien Invasion, The Martians (Max.
+1000) - Self inscribing, First is first

 1000 Martians (Alien Invasion) & More